aaron-boyd/aaron-boyd.github.io/projects/range_master.md

 <a href='https://gitlab.com/cyberatuc/range-master' class="btn btn-github"><span class="icon"></span>View on GitLab</a>

 Rangemaster is monolithic cyber range application written in python.
 It utilizes the SSH protocol to communicate between different servers to deploy and configure virtual machine networks.
-I lead the development of this application with a small team from Cyber@UC.
-We plan to deploy it on our lab servers to provide an educational enviornment for students.
-This will provide students the ability to get hands on experience in cyber operations.
-Rangemaster will have the capabilities to create entirely simulated  network enviornments which allows students to defend and attack machines in a safe virtualized enviornment.
+Aaron works in a small development team with other members of Cyber@UC.
+They plan to deploy Rangemaster on their lab servers to provide an educational enviornment for students.
+This will provide the ability to get hands on experience in cyber operations.
+Rangemaster will have the capabilities to create entirely simulated  network enviornments that allows students to defend and attack machines in a safe virtualized enviornment.
+Through the development of this tool Aaron has learned how to implement large scale command line driven python programs and manage a virtualization stack over SSH.

 ### Technologies